FIRST-Tech-Challenge/fmltc/doc/design.md

 > When the user clicks the start tracking button:
 > * the client sends a /prepareToStartTracking request to the server
->   * the server:
+>   * the server, receiving the /prepareToStartTracking request:
 >     * creates a unique id for the tracker
+>     * inserts a tracker entity into Cloud Datastore/Firestore, setting the
+>       team_uuid, video_uuid, tracker_uuid, update_time, video_blob_name,
+>       tracker_name, scale, frame_number, and bboxes_text fields
->     * inserts a tracker entity and a tracker client entity into Cloud Datastore/Firestore
+>     * inserts a tracker client entity into Cloud Datastore/Firestore, setting
->       These entities will be used to manage communication between the tracker and the client.
+>       the team_uuid, video_uuid, tracker_uuid, update_time, frame_number,
+>       bboxes_text, and tracking_stop_requested fields
->     * updates the video entity, storing the tracker id
+>     * updates the video entity, setting the tracking_in_progress and
+>       tracker_uuid fields
->     * triggers the start of a Cloud Function that will track objects in the video
+>     * triggers the start of a Cloud Function that will track objects in the
+>       video
 >     * responds with the tracker id.
 >
 > * the Cloud Function: